sambuccid/hulipaa/stories/result_one_word_one_file/show_results.md

 I want to see the text where the result is
 And I want the word i searched for to be highlighted
 Remaining:
-- create test for it(click will call backend, and the searched word will be displayed)
-- start by implementing onClick
-- then call backend and load json file
-- then create a div displaying all the content
 - then limit the content to just the right lines
 - then highlight the right words(<mark>)